Sheep's Head

 Sheep's Head, also known as Muntervary (Rinn Mhuintir Bháire), is the headland at the end of the Sheep's Head peninsula situated between Bantry Bay and Dunmanus Bay in County Cork, Ireland.

 The peninsula is popular with walkers, and the Sheep's Head Way is an 88 km long-distance trail which follows old tracks and roads around the peninsula from Bantry to the headland and back.
-The trail is very accessible and is well signposted (see image on right).
+The trail is very accessible and is well signposted.
 The route combines low and rugged hills with coastline and cliffs.